woraser/coredns/plugin/traffic/README.md

 there are addresses to be found they are matched against any received assignments and only the SRV records and address records that match an assignment are let through.

+When all assignments are removed from a reply, and we're left with an empty response, *traffic* will return a NODATA response.
+It will *never* sent an NXDOMAIN in this case.
+The SOA record will be synthesised at this point and will have a low TTL of 5 seconds.

+Any RRSIG are *stripped* from message where *traffic* is authoritative for.

 ## Bugs

-This plugin doesn't work with DNSSEC.
 Queries for, or replies with CNAMEs and DNAME need some more thought.
+And should SRV replies be touched by *traffic* at all?